ryanmcnally93/little-strings/README.md

 <img src="assets/images/readme-images/fix-20.png" width="65%" alt="The repository without the node_modules folder" style="display: inherit; margin: auto; border-radius: 25px;">

 21).
 I attempted to add an image to my workspace that simply would not be accepted.
-Code Anywhere did not like it, so I posted in slack and received help from jo_ci, who told me my image file sizes were too large and gave me [this link](https://tinypng.com/) to fix the issue, which worked brilliantly.
+Code Anywhere did not like it, so I posted in slack and received help from jo_ci, who told me my image file sizes were too large and gave me <a href="https://tinypng.com/" target="_blank">this link</a> to fix the issue, which worked brilliantly.

 <img src="assets/images/readme-images/bug-21.png" width="75%" alt="Image file size issue" style="display: inherit; margin: auto; border-radius: 25px;">